These backpacks will take you all the way through the 2020 school year

 JanSport has been making packs in the U.S. since the 1960s, and its outdoor gear is well-known and loved for its durability and longevity.
 The Big Student pack from JanSport features a dedicated 15-inch padded laptop compartment, a front utility pocket, an organizer, a pleated front stash pocket, and a fully padded back panel.
 Grab this iconic pack in one of 19 colors and patterns, and it'll hold up to years of school and personal use.

-From class to the gym: Under Armour Adult Scrimmage 2.0
+From class to the gym: Under Armour Adult Hustle 5.0

-The Adult Scrimmage Backpack 2.0 from Under Armour is sport and school-ready, flashy yet functional.
-With a tagless design and UA Storm technology, the Scrimmage 2.0 rests happily on your back and battles the elements with a water-resistant finish.
+The Adult Hustle Backpack 5.0 from Under Armour is sport and school-ready, flashy yet functional.
+With a tagless design and UA Storm technology, the Hustle 5.0 rests happily on your back and battles the elements with a water-resistant finish.
 Two large main compartments give you space for essentials like books, gym clothes, laptops, tablets, and phones.
-Grab this backpack from Under Armour in one of 25 colors and head back to class in style.
+Grab this backpack from Under Armour in one of 36 colors and head back to class in style.

 A slim option: YOREPEK Slim Computer Backpack